Since the 1950s a lot of work was expanded on the idea that the

 that can be forced into agreement with this idea only with difficulty.

-Most importantly, experimental limits on the cosmic-ray density in the
+Most importantly, experimental limits on the cosmic-ray density in

 remnants are orders of magnitude lower, than straightforwardly expected